 A lot of the families in my clinic, they have similar problems.
 And sometimes the unfortunate consequence is that they move away from public places and they’re scared that they are going to be stared at or even said something to.
 That’s going to be not very healthy over time if they aren’t going to public places.

-There are certain conditions that, say, ADHD, for example, when the child is having the hyperactivity and the impulsivity in public places, definitely there could be things you really cannot do too much about behaviorally.
-And sometimes, these kids can respond to medications quite well, and they can have better behavior in the public places.
+There are certain conditions, say, ADHD, for example, that when the child is having the hyperactivity and the impulsivity in public places, definitely there could be things you really cannot do much about behaviorally.
+And sometimes, these kids can respond to medications quite well, and they can have better behavior in public places.
 But sometimes it is not related to hyperactivity or impulsivity.
 It’s just how the child is behaving differently socially.
 This happens with a lot of kids on the autism spectrum; they don’t understand the social world so much.
 When they get to a restaurant, they may do things that are not understood.
 They’re misunderstood by others.